Dept. Code: KIN

 Typically Offered: Fall.

-This class is the study of the clinical signs and symptoms of General Medical conditions that will present to the Certified Athletic Trainer.
-Emphasis will be placed on the techniques and instrumentation used for performing appropriate evaluation procedures.
+This class is the study of the clinical signs and symptoms of General Medical conditions that will be present in the field of sports medicine.

 Components: LEC.